 All: God of all mercy, we confess that we have sinned against you, opposing your will in our lives.
 We have denied your goodness in each other, in ourselves, and in the world you have created.
 We repent of the evil that enslaves us, the evil we have done, and the evil done on our behalf.
 Forgive, restore, and strengthen us through our Savior Jesus Christ, that we may abide in your love and serve only your will.
 AMEN.
 The Absolution Presider: Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
 AMEN.
-The Peace Presider: The peace of the Lord be always with you.All: And also with you.
+The Peace Presider: The peace of the Lord be always with you.
+All: And also with you.

 (All greet one another in the name of the Lord.)
 (Please be seated) Announcements and News of the Church Community

+The Altar or Holy Table

 The altar is a table, usually in the sanctuary which is the space that is generally behind the altar rail, on which the bread and wine used for the eucharist (or Holy Communion or the Lord's Supper) service are consecrated.

-The Altar or Holy Table The Holy Communion or The Liturgy of the Table
+The Holy Communion or The Liturgy of the Table

+Invitation to Holy Communion

+(Remain seated)

+Offertory

+E'en So, Lord Jesus, Quickly Come

+Text: Revelation 22 Music: Paul Manz

 SCAN to DONATE

-Invitation to Holy Communion

-(Remain seated) Offertory

-O lux beatissima Text: attr.
-Stephan Langton Music: Howard Helvey

-Translation of the Latin: O Light most blessed, fill the inmost heart of all thy faithful.
-Without your grace, there is nothing in us, nothing that is not harmful.

 (Please stand as you are able)

 At The Presentation, Doxology

+The 8th Tune

 Praise God, from whom all blessings flow; Praise Him, all creatures here below; Praise Him above, ye heav'nly host; Praise Father, Son, and Holy Ghost.
 AMEN.
-The 8th Tune

 The Communion Vessels

 The Eucharist (from the Greek meaning Thanksgiving), or Holy Communion, is a sacrament at the center of Episcopal worship.
 A sacrament is "an outward and visible sign of an inward and spiritual grace" in the words of The Book of Common Prayer.
 The vessels used are a chalice for wine, a paten for bread (or "host"), and a flagon for additional wine.
 They are placed on a square white linen cloth called the corporal.

 (Please stand as you are able)

 The Great Thanksgiving, Eucharistic Prayer B

 Presider: The Lord be with you.

 All: And also with you.

 Presider: Lift up your hearts.

 All: We lift them to the Lord.

 Presider: Let us give thanks to the Lord our God.

-All: It is right to give our thanks and praise.
+All: It is right to give God thanks and praise.
 Presider: It is right, and a good and joyful thing, always and everywhere to give thanks to you, Almighty God, Creator of heaven and earth.
 Because you sent your beloved Son to redeem us from sin and death, and to make us heirs in him of everlasting life; that when he shall come again in power and great triumph to judge the world, we may without shame or fear rejoice to behold his appearing.
 Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: